 - 1. Turn on feed water: Slowly, turn on your Cold water supply.
 Open the Needle Valve (turn counter-clockwise) to allow the raw water to enter the system.
 Check for leaks! - 2.
 Open tank valve: Open the tank's ball valve to allow water to enter the tank.
-The tank's valve is "On" when the valve handle is parallel (in the same direction) with the valve's outlet Fig. 12 (Page 16).
+The tank's valve is "On" when the valve handle is parallel (in the same direction) with the valve's outlet (See Fig. 12).
 Check for leaks! - 3.
+UV Light: Please attach the UV Transformer to the UV light, then to power outlet.
+The UV light indicator will illuminate once the UV unit is powered.

-Wait for tank to fill: Before usage, allow the tank to fill.
+- 3. Wait for tank to fill: Before usage, allow the tank to fill.
 Tank normally takes 2-3 hours to fill.
 When the tank is filled, the RO will shut off automatically. - 4.
 Drain Tank:

 Please do not use the first tank of water.
 Once the tank has filled, open the drinking water faucet to drain the tank and filters.
 It will usually take about 5 minutes to flush the unit.
 When the tank is completely empty water will simply trickle out the faucet.
 At this time, please close the drinking faucet and allow the unit another 2-3 hours to refill the tank.
-The 2nd tank of water will be ready for
+The 2nd tank of water will be ready for use.